-While the medium can be anything, your content is the important part of this essay.
-The best first step is to brainstorm the information you want to convey.
-Think about your unique personal qualities and what your friends and family value most in you.
-Next, ask yourself how would you want your classmates to see you.
+While the medium can be anything, your content is the vital part of this essay.
+First, brainstorm the information you want to convey.
+Then, think about your unique personal qualities and what your friends and family value most in you.
+Next, ask yourself how you would want your classmates to see you.
 Finally, what information would you share with a new friend?

 Building a narrative through images

-Your six images may be all personal, all professional (not recommended!), demonstrate deeper meaning for you personally, or be aspirational and future-oriented.
-You might want to show a journey you have taken or a person who is important to you.
+Your six images may be all personal, all professional (not recommended!), demonstrate deeper meaning for you, or be aspirational and future-oriented.
+Also, you might want to show a journey you have taken or a person who is important to you.
 Or you could show a vision of your future desires and plans.

 Isser Gallogly, associate dean of MBA admissions, has said that this question is similar to the kind of post you might share on social media to tell your friends about your life.
-Images are more and more important in digital communication.
-This essay asks you to use images as the primary form (drawings, photos, infographics, or any other images you choose).
+As a result, images are more and more important in digital communication.
+Therefore, this essay asks you to use images as the primary form (drawings, photos, infographics, or any other images you choose).

 The one-sentence caption for each image will also be an opportunity to contextualize.
-If you show an image of a happy family, what does that say about your past or future?
+For example, if you show an image of a happy family, what does that say about your past or future?
 Who are the people to you?
-If you have an image of a place, you can use the words to explain its importance to you.
+Finally, if you use a picture of a place or time, words can explain its importance to you.

 (250 word maximum, double-spaced, 12-point font)

 This optional essay allows you to explain anything that is not clear in your application.
-Maybe your academic record shows any grades of C or below in a quantitative course, or your GMAT is low.
+For example, maybe your academic record shows any grades of C or below in a quantitative course, or your GMAT is low.
 If so, you will want to explain that you are academically prepared.
-Any explanation should include the reasons why you will perform strongly in your academic courses at NYU.
+And, any explanation should include the reasons you will perform strongly in your academic courses at NYU.

-Additionally, if you have a gap in work experience this is the place to provide context.
-Describe what you were doing during the gap.
-Take the time to explain but not excuse.
+Additionally, if you have a gap in work experience, this is the place to provide context.
+Therefore, describe what you were doing during the interval.
+And, take the time to explain but not excuse.
 Finally, remember that you never need to use the optional essay if the information in your application is straightforward on its own.